Practitioner Motives to Use Different Hyperparameter Optimization Methods: Results

-\paragraph{Decrease Practitioner Effort} Practitioners choose HPO methods to reduce their overhead, for example, in terms of the additional time required to understand the HPO method or to integrate the HPO method into workflows.
-To decrease their efforts in HPO, the interviewees applied grid search and manual tuning.
-In particular, practitioners stated to have applied manual tuning to avoid efforts related to the integration of libraries for programmatic HPO methods into cluster infrastructures.
+To decrease their efforts in \ac{HPO}, the interviewees applied grid search and manual tuning.
+In particular, practitioners stated to have applied manual tuning to avoid efforts related to setting up \ac{HPO} tools in cluster infrastructures.

-\myquote{Interviewee~\#5}{HPO is time-consuming sometimes, because it requires some extra lines of code to wrap all your models with this HPO method and then set up the scripts to run them on a cluster.}
+\myquote{Interviewee~\#5, \ac{ML} Innovator in Industry}{\ac{HPO} is time-consuming sometimes because it requires some extra lines of code to wrap all your models with this \ac{HPO} method and then set up the scripts to run them on a cluster.}

+Like \textit{decrease necessary computations}, the goal \textit{decrease practitioner effort} is not self-contained, and commonly used in combination with other goals.
+For example, study participants used \ac{HPO} tools to enhance \ac{ML} model understanding by iteratively refining manually defined sets of hyperparameter values.
+Those practitioners leveraged \ac{HPO} tools to automate the reconfiguration of defined hyperparameter sets to accelerate manual tuning.

-\paragraph{Increase Model Comprehension} Increasing model comprehension refers to reaching the state where a practitioner can predict changes in an ML model’s behavior caused by tuning hyperparameter values based on an understanding of the ML model's inner workings.
-To increase their model comprehension, the interviewees reported having applied manual tuning.
-The interviewees claimed that manual tuning improves their understanding of hyperparameter influences on ML models because they can formulate hypotheses about hyperparameter influences and evaluate them immediately.
-The interviewees explained to iteratively improve their model comprehension by tuning hyperparameter values, observing the influences of these values on their ML models, and testing their hypotheses.
+\paragraph{Increase \ac{ML} Model Understanding} Increasing \ac{ML} model understanding refers to reaching the state where a practitioner can predict changes in an \ac{ML} model’s behavior due to tuning hyperparameter values based on an understanding of the \ac{ML} model's inner workings.
+To increase their understanding of \ac{ML} models, the interviewees reported having applied manual tuning.
+The interviewees claimed that manual tuning can improve their understanding of hyperparameter influences on \ac{ML} models as they formulate hypotheses about hyperparameter influences on \ac{ML} models and evaluate them immediately.
+The interviewees explained that they iteratively improve their \ac{ML} model understanding by tuning hyperparameter values and testing their hypotheses.
+This dynamic between \ac{ML} practitioner and \ac{ML} model is researched as interactive \ac{ML}.
+Interactive \ac{ML} supports practitioners in actively exploring the model space and testing hypotheses about hyperparameter effects \cite{Jiang2019}.
+In addition, visual analytics tools help practitioners by providing graphical representations of model behavior and parameter interactions (\eg~\cite{Spinner2019, Heyen2020}).

-\paragraph{Increase Model Performance} ML model performance is increased when a refined version of the ML model outperforms its original version in terms of a specified metric.
-The interviewees chose manual tuning, grid search, random search, and Bayesian optimization HPO methods to achieve this goal for example, to prototype novel ML models. \myquote{Interviewee~\#6}{If the only concern is to find the best model possible and no one asks how I got there, and I do not have a lot of time, I probably would use a random search.}
+\paragraph{Increase \ac{ML} Model Performance} \ac{ML} model performance is increased when a refined version of the \ac{ML} model outperforms its original version in terms of a specified metric.
+The interviewees chose manual tuning, grid search, random search, and Bayesian optimization \ac{HPO} methods to achieve this goal for example, to prototype novel \ac{ML} models.